Citations in Wisconsin

 Some of the Latest Corrective Actions taken by Facilities in Wisconsin

-- Educated facility and agency staff on abuse-prevention and restraint-use policies (J - F0604 - WI)
+- Educated all nursing staff on recognizing resident changes of condition and immediate reporting protocols (J - F0684 - WI)

 Penalty